Inflectra/spira-documentation/docs/SpiraApps/BDD.md

 # BDD

-!!! warning "Some of this SpiraApp's functionality is not compatible with SpiraTest or SpiraTeam"
+!!! warning "Some of this SpiraApp's functionality is not compatible with SpiraTest"

 This SpiraApp automatically highlights Gherkin syntax within Requirement Steps, Test Case Steps, and Risk Mitigations <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>.
 It also adds a toolbar button to these details pages to export the artifact steps as an attached .feature file.

 !!! info "About this SpiraApp"
     - [ ] system settings
-    - [ ] product settings
+    - [x] product settings
     - [ ] product template setup required
     - [x] runs automatically on the requirement details page
     - [x] runs automatically on the test case details page